JoeStrout/minibasic/README.md

   - `SAVE`
   - `RENAME`
   - `RENUMBER`
-- support for multiple statements on one line, separated by `:`
 - support for arrays
 - distinction between string and numeric variables
 - standard BASIC commands: